In this video, you will program three different scrapbook pages, or scenes.

 Did you meet a new person?

-Use another “when backdrop switches to” and more “say” blocks to narrate the scene.
+Use another when backdrop switches and more say blocks to narrate the scene.

-Thank you's are more powerful when they are specific.
+Thank you's can be powerful when they are specific.

 Did a friend give you a compliment that made you feel good?

-Did someone at home encourage you to sign up for CS First?
+Did someone at home encourage you to sign up?

 Test out the project.

-To fix this, click on the control menu and add a “stop” block to the beginning of each code stack, underneath the “when backdrop switches to” event.
+To fix this, click on the control menu and add a stop block to the beginning of each code stack, underneath the when backdrop switches event.

 This makes it so the narrator says the right thing for the appropriate scene.

-For example, in this project, when the backdrop switches to favorite memory, everything else in this sprite will stop.
+For example, in this project, when the backdrop switches to the favorite memory, everything else in the sprite will stop.